BioLM/py-biolm/docs/model-docs/esm2_embeddings.rst

 ----------
 Related
 ----------
-* ESMFold (singlechain): :ref:`docs/model-docs/esm2_fold.rst`

-* ESM-1V (Masking): :ref:`docs/model-docs/esm_1v_masking.rst`
+:doc:`/model-docs/esm2_fold`
+:doc:`/model-docs/esm_1v_masking`
+:doc:`/model-docs/ESM-InverseFold`

 ------------------
 Model Background
 ------------------

-The SOTA transformer protein language model, ESM-2, leverages much more data, a vastly larger model, and enhanced training methodology to generate superior contextual embeddings compared to its ESM-1v predecessor across a variety of protein modeling applications.
+ESM-2 is an expanded transformer-based protein language model that achieves state-of-the-art performance across diverse protein modeling applications compared to previous models like ESM-1v.

-“The resulting ESM-2 model family significantly outperforms previously state-of-the-art ESM-1b (a ∼650 million parameter model) at a comparable number of parameters, and on structure prediction benchmarks it also outperforms other recent protein language models” *-Lin et al., 2022*
+As described by *Lin et al., (2022)*, "The resulting ESM-2 model family significantly outperforms previously state-of-the-art ESM-1b (a ∼650 million parameter model) at a comparable number of parameters, and on structure prediction benchmarks it also outperforms other recent protein language models."

-ESM-2 was pretrained on a much larger dataset, incorporating all sequences from UniRef50 rather than just a subset.
-This amounted to 200 million sequences comprising 120 billion amino acid residues.
-In addition, ESM-2 utilizes a drastically larger model architecture, with 33 transformer layers and 1.6 billion parameters, dwarfing ESM-1v's 12 layers and 128 million parameters.
+ESM-2 was pretrained on the full UniRef50 dataset, comprising 200 million sequences and 120 billion amino acid residues, drastically larger than ESM-1v's subset.
+The model architecture itself is also much larger, with 33 transformer layers and 1.6 billion parameters, versus 12 layers and 128 million parameters in ESM-1v.

-For ESM-2 training, a multi-node network was utilized to tackle the communication bottleneck observed as models grow in size.
-This approach leveraged the propensity of BERT-style models for large batch sizes, raising the effective batch size to 2 million tokens, where each token represents the smallest learnable unit of data, akin to an individual amino acid or a small amino acid sequence in protein sequences.
-For the 15 billion parameter model, the batch size was further increased to 3.2 million tokens to accelerate the training process in each iteration.
-The model architecture transitioned to using Sparsely-Gated Mixture-of-Experts instead of standard transformers.
-The pre-training phase encompassed joint language modeling and supervised auxiliary losses, capturing a broader spectrum of information beyond just language modeling.
-These enhancements in ESM-2 significantly improve sequence representations, especially for long protein sequences, propelling it to a state-of-the-art (SOTA) standing across various downstream prediction tasks.
+To enable training such a large model, *Lin et al. (2022)* utilized a multi-node setup with per-token batch sizes up to 3.2 million, exploiting the capability of transformer models to leverage large batches.
+The model architecture applies sparsely-gated mixture-of-experts rather than standard transformers, alongside a multi-task pretraining approach combining language modeling with supervised auxiliary losses.
+These architectural improvements and training strategies enable ESM-2 to produce superior sequence representations compared to previous models like ESM-1v, providing new state-of-the-art capabilities for predictive modeling tasks in protein science.

 -----------------------
 Applications of ESM-2
 -----------------------

-Protein embeddings from ESM-2 can be instrumental in predicting protein-protein interactions, aiding in designing proteins with specified interaction capabilities.
-They also facilitate function prediction of uncharacterized or newly discovered proteins, thus broadening the understanding of protein functionalities.
+The powerful protein sequence embeddings generated by ESM-2 have wide-ranging applications in protein science.
+They can aid in predicting protein-protein interactions and designing proteins with specified binding capabilities.
+Additionally, ESM-2 embeddings facilitate functional annotation of uncharacterized or novel proteins, expanding knowledge of the protein universe.
-Additionally, these embeddings can be utilized to anticipate the effects of mutations on protein function and stability, which is pivotal in protein design.
-In the realm of drug discovery, embeddings can assist in identifying potential new drug targets by analyzing structural or functional similarities with known targets.
-Lastly, they can expedite comparative analysis by providing a high-dimensional representation of protein sequences, aiding in the identification of conserved domains or regions of interest, which is crucial for understanding evolutionary relationships and functional conservations among proteins.
+The embeddings can also be leveraged to anticipate the effects mutations have on protein function and stability, critical for protein design efforts.
+In drug discovery, they assist target identification by revealing structural and functional similarities with known drug targets.
+Finally, the high-dimensional sequence representations from ESM-2 expedite comparative analysis of proteins by illuminating conserved domains and regions of interest.
+This is pivotal for elucidating evolutionary relationships and shared functional attributes among protein families

 * Enzyme engineering (enzyme optimization, transfer learning, directed evolution).